TUM-DAML/seml/examples/README.md

                 `np.linspace(min, max, num, endpoint=True)`
    - `loguniform`: Specify `min`, `max`, and `num`.
 Parameter values will be uniformly generated in log space (base 10).

-Additionally, `grid` parameters might be coupled by setting the `bundle` property.
-All parameters within a bundle are treated as a single dimension when constructing the cartesian product of parameters.
-This ensures that bundled parameters only change jointly.
+Additionally, `grid` parameters might be coupled by setting the `zip_id` property.
+All parameters with the same `zip_id` are treated as a single dimension when constructing the cartesian product of parameters.
+This ensures that zipped parameters only change jointly.

 ### Random parameters
 Under 'random' you can specify parameters for which you want to try several random values.
 Specify the number